IAS HIV Co-Infections and Co-Morbidities

 Worldwide, 71 million people are estimated to be living with chronic HCV infection, and approximately 700,000 die each year from HCV-related causes.
 Despite recent breakthroughs and dramatically improved curative options, the response to the global HCV epidemic continues to be limited, and treatment remains out of reach for the vast majority of those affected.
-The intersection of HCV with HIV presents an opportunity to accelerate the global HCV response, as well as bring increased attention to those disproportionately affected by both diseases, including people who inject drugs.
+The intersection of HCV with HIV presents an opportunity to accelerate the global HCV response and to bring increased attention to those disproportionately affected by both diseases, in particular people who inject drugs.

 - TB/HIV co-infection

 TB represents a major global public health challenge in and of itself.
 Within the context of the global HIV epidemic, TB is the leading cause of death for people living with HIV worldwide.
 The enduring threat that TB presents to people living with HIV is exacerbated by the growing prevalence of multidrug-resistant (MDR) and extensively drug-resistant (XDR) TB.
 Focusing on TB/HIV co-infection is urgently needed in the areas of political commitment (to strengthen political commitment to and policies for TB/HIV co-infection), operational and service integration research (to address urgent TB/HIV operational and service integration research gaps) and awareness and stigma (to raise TB awareness among the HIV community and address TB stigma).

 - HIV/NCDs co-morbidity

 As HIV becomes a chronic illness, the growing population of people living and aging with HIV will be confronted with an increasing burden of NCDs.
 HIV programmes will represent an opportunity to address these issues, given their strength in countries where health systems are often otherwise weak.
 Addressing HIV/NCDs co-comorbidity will also protect today’s investments in young people living with HIV.